Talus MB-764 amphibious tractor

 The Tractor is produced by the British company of Clayton Engineering Limited who are based in Knighton, Powys.

 Development

 The MB-764 was the first launch tractor designed and developed in conjunction with the RNLI to launch the institutions smaller inshore inflatable lifeboat fleet.
 Clayton’s based the design of the MB-764 on Ford County Commercial Cars.
 At the design and development stage the company presented two Prototype models.
 The first being the main take up by the RNLI.
 The first of these launch tractors went into service with the RNLI in 1975 and since then over 30 tractors have been operated by the Institute around the United Kingdom and Ireland.
 The basic design, operating and performance characteristics have not changed from the initial design concept vehicle, with the exception of the propelled wading capability.

+The fleet information is correct with reference to the Lifeboat Enthusiasts Handbook 2025 unless noted otherwise.